Cytomegalovirus and pregnancy

 If you have a weak immune system, CMV can cause serious health problems, including pneumonia or eye infections.
 For example, CMV can cause these kinds of problems for people with HIV.

 If your blood test is positive for CMV, your provider can test your baby for the virus using amniocentesis (also called amnio).
 During this test, your provider pushes a thin needle through your belly to remove a small amount of amniotic fluid.
 Amniotic fluid is the fluid that surrounds your baby in the womb.
 A lab tests the fluid for CMV.
 Your provider also may use ultrasound to check for physical signs that your baby is infected.
-An ultrasound uses sound waves and a computer screen to make a picture of a baby in the womb.
+An ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.

 Scientists are working to develop a vaccine for CMV.
 They’re also looking for other ways to prevent babies from being born with CMV.